Post-Production Supervision for Independent Producers

 We've delivered to Netflix, Lionsgate, Amazon Studios, A24, Paramount, Universal, Hulu, Sony Pictures, and independents across 25+ international territories.
 Every project follows the same standard: locked specs, transparent timeline, principal-led execution.

-Budget and Schedule: Scoped by Principals
+Budget and Schedule: Assessed by Principals

 - • Runtime and technical specs (resolution, aspect ratio, frame rate)